Eligibility

 - Have the ability to read, speak, and write English

-- Comply with applicable employment laws, to include income tax implications
+- Comply with applicable federal and state labor laws, to include income tax implications

 - CPR certification